akeeba/panopticon/app/user_code/README.md

 You can either configure the regular `\Akeeba\Panopticon\Container` object by passing it configuration variables, or return an instance of a class extending from `\Akeeba\Panopticon\Container`.

+**⚠️ WARNING**: If you subclass, or completely replace, `\Akeeba\Panopticon\Container` make sure to check your code in each minor version (when the y component of the version number x.y.z changes) to ensure that you are not breaking expected behaviour.

 ### Override the application

 Define the following function: